Google Business Profile Optimisation:

 For long-term visibility, Google Business Profile optimisation should be aligned with a wider local SEO strategy across your website and content.

-According to opportunity analysis, this represents massive advantage for UK SMEs willing to invest 2-3 hours monthly maintaining profiles.
+This represents massive advantage for UK SMEs willing to invest 2-3 hours monthly maintaining profiles.
 Whilst competitors treat profiles as “set it and forget it” listings, you’re posting updates, responding to reviews, adding photographs, and answering questions.
 Google notices this activity and rewards it with better visibility.

-According to local search specialists, your profile is free, powerful, and directly influences whether local customers find you.
+Your profile is free, powerful, and directly influences whether local customers find you.
 Optimising it isn’t optional marketing—it’s fundamental business infrastructure.

 About the Author